Different Brains and the Future of Work: Preparing for Tomorrow’s Challenges

 Cognitive diversity—reflected in the many ways people absorb information, solve problems, and interact—has emerged as a key driver of innovation.
 When teams include a range of perspectives and thinking styles, they’re better equipped to challenge assumptions, generate original ideas, and navigate complexity.

 Research from Harvard Business Review shows that cognitively diverse teams solve problems up to 60% faster than less diverse ones.
-And Deloitte reports that inclusive teams outperform by 80% in assessments involving collaborative work.
-These findings highlight that diversity of thought isn’t just a cultural win—it’s a performance advantage.
+Deloitte reports that inclusive teams outperform by 80% in collaborative work assessments.
+These findings highlight that diversity of thought isn’t just a cultural win—it’s a measurable performance advantage.

 Why This Matters Now

-The U.S. policy environment is increasingly focused on inclusive growth and maximizing workforce potential—from the bottom up and middle out.
+The U.S. policy environment is increasingly focused on inclusive growth and maximizing workforce potential.
 Realizing these goals demands more than investment in skills; it requires an understanding of how to enable people with varied cognitive and communication styles to contribute fully.

 Consider the data:

-• Despite this, likely around 2/3 of neurodivergent employees do not disclose their neurotype at work, often due to rigid expectations or lack of psychological safety.
+Despite this, around two-thirds of neurodivergent employees do not disclose their neurotype at work, often due to rigid expectations or lack of psychological safety.

-For managers in particular, this means evolving beyond a one-size-fits-all leadership approach.
+For managers in particular, this means evolving beyond one-size-fits-all leadership.
 Supporting employees who think and work differently is not about making exceptions—it’s about unlocking the full range of talent already in your organization.
+Effective manager training for neurodivergent employees and inclusive leadership development are critical steps forward.

 From Awareness to Action: What Businesses Can Do